Driveway Software

+History

-The Driveway app is the first telematics solution in the auto insurance industry to offer automatic trip detection, to function with no hardware dependency, and to bear no significant impact on the performance or battery life of user smartphones.
+The company was founded in 2013.
+The Driveway app was the first telematics solution in the auto insurance industry to offer automatic trip detection, to function with no hardware dependency, and to bear no significant impact on the performance or battery life of user smartphones.

 Within the first six years after its introduction, the app had been downloaded by over 200,000 drivers and had collected more than 500 million miles of driving data.

-With its first round of funding, the company established a customer base of mid-sized insurers.
+With its first round of funding in 2015, the company established a customer base of mid-sized insurers.

 Industry involvement

-Driveway Software has been featured in industry publications including CIO Review, Insurance Innovation Reporter, IoT Evolution, Property Casualty 360, Insurance Technology Association (ITA), Insurance & Technology and Insurance Thought Leadership when dealing with the importance of UBI, the differences between OBD- and mobile-deployed telematics solutions, real-time data, user privacy, telematics fraud detection and the ways in which UBI can improve customer retention.
+The Driveway Software has been featured in industry publications including Insurance Innovation Reporter, IoT Evolution, Property Casualty 360, Insurance Technology Association (ITA), Insurance & Technology and Insurance Thought Leadership when dealing with the importance of UBI, the differences between OBD- and mobile-deployed telematics solutions, real-time data, user privacy, telematics fraud detection and the ways in which UBI can improve customer retention.

 In 2015, Driveway Software partnered with the insurance analytics firm Pinnacle Actuarial Resources to offer a coordinated UBI solution based on driver scoring.